 - Tablespoon

-Lots of options here, it all depends on what you like and if you're just eating clean or doing strict Paleo or a Whole30.
+Lots of options here, it all depends on what you like and if you're just eating clean or dairy free, or doing strict Paleo or a Whole30.

-Potato chips are my go to option is potato chips.
+Potato chips are my go to option for this dip.
 I try to get a brand that uses better oils than canola.

-Other good dippers that are Whole30 compatible include:
+Other good dippers that are clean are compatible include:

 - Baby carrots